 The nearest lodging or camping is located in Elizabethtown, KY about 12 miles from the park or Bardstown, KY about 30 miles from the park.

-National Parks near Abraham Lincoln Birthplace NHP
+Parks Near Abraham Lincoln Birthplace NHP

 Lincoln Boyhood National Memorial - 133 miles